corona-warn-app/cwa-website/science/2021-10-15-science-blog-4/index.md

 The following chart demonstrates trends over time and the types of operating system used.
 Out of the 12,159,958 records donated on 7 October 2021, 6,101,821 were received from devices using Apple’s [iOS](https://en.wikipedia.org/wiki/IPhone) and 6,058,137 from [Android](https://de.wikipedia.org/wiki/Smartphone)-based devices.

 Fluctuations in the number of daily donations particularly result from measures and restrictions put in place to secure the network against [DDoS attacks](https://en.wikipedia.org/wiki/Denial_of_Service) .
-This mainly affects devices running Android, because the authenticity of these devices is reviewed to ensure data protection laws are upheld (for more detailed information, see the[PPA documentation](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md#privacy-preserving-data-donation)).
+This mainly affects devices running Android, because the authenticity of these devices is reviewed to ensure data protection laws are upheld (for more detailed information, see the [PPA documentation](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md#privacy-preserving-data-donation)).

 <div class="figure">
 <div id="htmlwidget-19ae046b5fe62085f4f1" style="width:800px;height:600px;" class="plotly html-widget"></div>